Car Accident Lawyers Serving Weston

 - Interpreting data

-With few exceptions, the Florida statute of limitations is four years from the date of the accident.
+With few exceptions, the Florida statute of limitations is two years from the date of the accident.
 Failure to meet this deadline can likely harm your chances when seeking financial compensation.

-The four-year deadline applies to automobile accident claims seeking compensation through lawsuits or insurance settlements.
+The two-year deadline applies to automobile accident claims seeking compensation through lawsuits or insurance settlements.
 The statute of limitations is unaffected by the severity of the plaintiff's injuries.

 Follow the steps below after a car accident injury in Florida: